 Overview

-She has secured favorable results for leading Fortune-ranked companies through dispositive motion practice, trial and negotiated resolutions.
-Laura briefs and argues motions in state and federal courts, and her matters have produced outcomes with broader industry implications.
-She has also successfully litigated jury issues at trial.
+Laura has secured favorable results for Fortune-ranked companies through all phases of litigation, from dispositive motions to trial and negotiated resolutions.
+She regularly briefs and argues complex motions in state and federal courts, and her work has produced outcomes with broader business and industry impact.
+Her trial experience includes successfully litigating jury related issues in high-exposure cases.

 Featured endorsements